Inter's 10 most expensive transfers of all time

 6. Radja Nainggolan - £34m (from Roma, 2018)

 He netted six and grabbed three assists in Serie A in his first year for Inter, but he then moved to Cagliari on loan to be closer to his wife.
-He spent both the 2019/20 and the 2020/21 season at Cagliari, before returning to Inter.
+He spent both the 2019/20 and the 2020/21 season at Cagliari, before leaving permanently to return to Belgium in the summer of 2021.

-Nainggolan's fee equates to £1m for every 74 minutes of action on the pitch; that's excessive to say the least.
+Nainggolan's fee equated to £1m for every 74 minutes of action on the pitch; that's excessive to say the least.

 5. Hernan Crespo - £36m (from Lazio, 2002)